It’s no question that Starbucks is one of the most well-known coffee brands in the world.

 Starbucks was founded by two teachers and a writer – all without any of them even having a business degree.
 The first Starbucks was opened in Pike Place Market, Seattle, in 1971.

 Every scene in the movie “Fight Club” shows a cup of Starbucks.

 The name Starbucks from the name of the first mate in Moby Dick.
 Originally, they nearly named it after the boat in the book called the Pequod.

 The logo of this famous company, the siren, is supposed to be symbolism representing the seductive power of coffee.

-Originally, the siren on the logo was much racier which full chest showing, and didn’t become the PG version we know today until 1992.
+Originally, the siren on the logo was much racier with full chest showing and didn’t become the PG version we know today until 1992.

 In Saudi Arabia, the Starbucks stores are built with a wall to separate women and men, and the woman was removed from the logo.